garrandall/popular-music-data/tracks/everything-you-do--you-re-sexing-me--fiona-kip-winger.md

 (Come on closer)
 To feel, feel the heat

-Ooh you're sexing me
+Oh you're sexing me
 Everything you do just turns me on
-Ooh you're sexing me
+Oh you're sexing me
 I can feel it coming on
 Oh oh oh, baby